Orthopaedic Surgery Negligence Claims

 Cases have included patients who have had their fracture go undetected despite having an X-ray, leading to further injury and pain; hip and knee replacement prosthesis inserted in a way that they shifted and required corrective surgery, and nerve damage caused by surgical errors to set a bone.

-The standard legal time limit for making a compensation claim is three years from the time the negligence occurred or the date your injury was linked to the negligence.
-An exception to this law is if the patient is under 18 in which case they have until the day before their 21st birthday.
+But an exception to this law is if the patient is under 18 in which case they have until the day before their 21st birthday.

 Contact The Medical Negligence Experts today and ask how we can help you.